superboum/atuin/README.md

 *Disclaimer : This project is in early dev.
 It may never been released and is currently not usable*

-atuin is a projet to implement a Minecraft Server with a micro architecture design in golang.
+atuin is a personal project which aims at implementing a Minecraft Server with a micro architecture design in golang.

 Build
 -----